Coffee A-Z Glossary

 Yield

-Yield is a coffee word that refers to the weight of the espresso in the cup, put simply, the more yield, the more espresso.
+Yield is a coffee term that refers to the weight of the espresso in the cup, put simply, the more yield, the more espresso!

 Zambia

-Zambia is another one of the key coffees growing locations in the world.
+One of the key coffees growing countries in the world.
 Grown in the Muchinga Mountains, beans grown here are said to be balanced and wonderfully full bodied.